sIDsID11/nextbike/README.md

 - `lng: float` - The longitude coordinate of the station.
 - `free_racks: int` - The number of free racks at the station.
 - `bikes_available_to_rent: int` - The number of bikes available to rent at the station.
-- `bikes: dict[str, Bike]` - A dictionary containing bikes' data indexed by their bike IDs.
+- `bikes: dict[int, Bike]` - A dictionary containing bikes' data indexed by their bike IDs.

 #### Methods: